River Suir Bridge

 The River Suir Bridge is a cable-stayed bridge over the River Suir in Ireland.
-It was built as part of the N25 Waterford Bypass, and opened to traffic on 19 October 2009, some ten months ahead of schedule.
+It was built as part of the N25 Waterford bypass, and opened to traffic on 19 October 2009, approximately ten months ahead of schedule.
 The Viking settlement at Woodstown was discovered during the project and the route of the southern approach roads was altered to preserve the site.

 The 230 m main span had the longest single bridge span in the Republic of Ireland, until the opening of the Rose Fitzgerald Kennedy Bridge, taking that record from the Boyne River Bridge on the Dublin to Belfast M1 motorway.
 By comparison, the main span of the Foyle Bridge in Northern Ireland is four metres longer.

 Overview

 The cable-stayed bridge with its 112 m tower, is a landmark structure for Waterford City and surrounding areas.
 The tower is constructed on the south side of the river.
 A series of "stay cables" fan out from the top of the tower to support the main span at intervals of about 10 metres.
 Corresponding cables fan to the back spans using the weight of the back span and anchor piles to balance the forces and "keep the tower standing straight".